krishna1194/krishna1194/README.md

 - 📫 How to reach me: krishna1194@gmail.com
 - 👀 I’m interested in learning, sharing, and growing together.
 - 💼 I love the entire process of solving a business problem and embrace the challenge of finding a solution, either by working by myself or collaborating with others.
-- 🌱 I’m currently pursuing a Master of Science in Analytics degree from North Carolina State University’s Institute for Advanced Analytics.
+- 🌱 I work at LatentView Analytics after completing a Master of Science in Analytics degree from North Carolina State University’s Institute for Advanced Analytics.
 - ⚡ Fun fact about me: Love to cook, play and watch soccer & badminton, and trek.

 ### 🤝 Connect with me: